GOP officials rehash old fight against Volkswagen union vote

 Other than the smaller vote at Chattanooga, the UAW has not fully organized a foreign-owned auto assembly plant in the traditionally anti-union South.
 A 2017 vote at the Nissan plant in Canton, Mississippi, failed by a wide margin.

-“The fact that a union win is even possible would send a broader message,” said Harley Shaiken, a professor at the University of California at Berkeley who specializes in labor issues.
+“The fact that a union win is even possible would send a broader message,” said Harley Shaiken, a University of California at Berkeley professor who specializes in labor issues.

-Corker and Haslam have left office, but their Republican successors are offering similar anti-union warnings as the June 12-14 UAW vote approaches at Volkswagen, a German company with union representation at all of its other major plants worldwide.
+Corker and Haslam have left office, but their Republican successors are offering similar anti-union warnings as the June 12-14 UAW vote approaches at Volkswagen.

 U.S. Sen. Marsha Blackburn said attempts to unionize will harm workers, adding, “We don’t need union bosses in Detroit telling Tennessee what’s best for our workers.”

-In April, Republican Gov. Bill Lee drew cheers and jeers when he told VW employees in a closed-door meeting that he believes “when I have a direct relationship with you, the worker, and you’re working for me, that is when the environment works the best,” according to a recording obtained by Labor Notes, a pro-union publication.
+In April, Gov. Bill Lee drew cheers and jeers when he told VW employees in a closed-door meeting that he believes “when I have a direct relationship with you, the worker, and you’re working for me, that is when the environment works the best,” according to a recording obtained by Labor Notes, a pro-union publication.

 The UAW has pointed out that Lee headlined a January announcement at the Spring Hill General Motors plant, which has 3,000 production and skilled trades workers represented by UAW.
+Additionally, German-owned Volkswagen has union representation at all of its other major plants worldwide.

+“I voted for Bill Lee.
+What caused me to vote for him was that I believed that he was a sincere Christian man,” said Curt Stephens, a Volkswagen Chattanooga worker who supports unionizing.
+“But when he came here and spoke the things that he did negatively about us trying to form a union for political reasons, that really, really, really changed my belief about who he is.”

 When asked by reporters whether he felt differently about union representation at the two facilities, Lee didn’t get into specifics.